When They Say “I Don’t Know How You Do It” Living with Epilepsy

 Reach out to others affected by epilepsy

 Once diagnosed, it is not a lonely road.
 There are many who are affected by the very same condition.
 It’s important to keep at the forefront of your mind that you are not alone, and to help others know that they themselves are not alone.
 Gain knowledge of the condition you live with from fellow journeyers.
 Share what you’ve learned with others.
 Build friendships and connect with epilepsy groups.

 “Practice being selfless.
 You end up getting more than you anticipate when your soul is giving.” – Anonymous

 Speak with those who too have been affected by epilepsy; family, friends, etc. Create a blog, or create videos speaking about your experience to encourage, motivate and/or inspire others.
 Don’t allow fear, guilt or shame to shove your self-esteem and courage down deep within you.
 Remember.
 Epilepsy does not own you.

 Epilepsy has an agenda.
 To rob you of your joy.
 Always remember, as best as possible, to send negative emotions (Sadness.
 Anger.
 Frustration.) sailing away.
 Sure, epilepsy unexpectedly, unapologetically made its way into your life, but don’t allow it to be a storm cloud hanging over your head day and night.
 We were born with the gift of laughter.
 Laughter is a natural medicine.
 So give yourself permission to smile and to laugh because regardless, life is still good.

-I’d love to hear from you!
-In the comments section, what has helped you navigate the challenges of epilepsy?
+What has helped you navigate the challenges of epilepsy?